-Research & Technology (LR&T) - which celebrated its 50th year in 2018.
+CIBSE publishes two technical journals: Building Services Engineering Research and Technology (BSER&T), and Lighting, Research & Technology (LR&T) - which celebrated its 50th year in 2018.
 Both Journals continue to go from strength to strength, with BSER&T published six times a year and LR&T eight times a year in response to demand from those submitting papers.
 These significantly increase the role of the Institution in disseminating research to a wider audience.
-The Journals are available to CIBSE members as a benefit of membership and have a worldwide subscriber base supported by our publishing partner Sage.
+The Journals are available to CIBSE members as a benefit of membership, and have a worldwide subscriber base supported by our publishing partner Sage.

 Once again a paper published in BSER&T gained national media coverage.
-This paper highlighted the longer term implications of rising carbon dioxide concentrations and was written by Professor Tadj Oreszczyn and colleagues at University College London.
-This coverage demonstrates the topicality and relevance of the journals and the importance of the research they publish.
+This paper highlighted the longer term implications of rising carbon dioxide concentrations and was written by Professor Tadj Oresczyzn and colleagues at University College London.
+This coverage once again demonstrates the topicality and relevance of the journals and the importance of the research they publish.

-Divisions (Societies)
+Societies (Divisions)